biosustain/git-tutorial/instructions_241113.md

 to your local machine.

-- we won't cover the website aspect of the template here, but I created a video on how to use the template for a website here (which is also linked in the repository's README).
+- we won't cover the website aspect of the template here, but I created a video on how to use the template for a website [here](https://www.youtube.com/watch?v=XolIezJtSPI) (which is also linked in the [repository's README](https://github.com/enryH/notes_template)).

 ### 3. step - each create a branch

 Each of you create a branch, e.g. give it your name.
 Add a brief description of what you are passionate about in a file called `aboutme.md` in a folder with your name.

+In order to commit this to the GitHub repository you have to do one of the two options:

-- do this first in your local version of the repository
+- add all collaborators of your group to the repository (write access)
-- decide if you want to create a fork or add collaborators to your repository
+- create a fork on your GitHub account

 ### 4. step - merge the branches to the main branch